 Rexulti: 7 things you should know

-Medically reviewed by Carmen Fookes, BPharm.
-Last updated on Nov 23, 2020.
+Medically reviewed by Carmen Pope, BPharm.
+Last updated on May 19, 2023.

 1. How it works

-- Rexulti is a brand (trade) name for brexpiprazole which is an atypical antipsychotic that may be used to treat adults with schizophrenia or depression.
+- Rexulti is a brand (trade) name for brexpiprazole, an atypical antipsychotic that may be used to treat schizophrenia, used in combination with other medicines to treat the symptoms of major depressive disorder, or used to treat agitation associated with dementia in people with Alzheimer's disease.

 - Rexulti belongs to the class of medicines known as serotonin-dopamine activity modulators (SDAMs).
 It may also be called an atypical antipsychotic.